 How to arrive

 Santo Antão can only be reached by ferry.
 There is a direct ferry from Mindelo (São Vicente) to Porto Novo and back, 2-3 times a day.
-It takes around 1 hour to reach Santo Antão.
+It takes 1 hour to reach Santo Antão.
 The ferry schedule depends on the season.
 If you book a package with us, we will organize your ferry ticket.
 From Porto Novo we organize private transportaion to your hotel or directly to the starting point of your hike.
 If you booked a hike or package with us, we also take care of the luggage transport.
 There are also public cars called Alugueres, which are dependable and safe.

 TAP Air Portugal offers very good flight connections from most European cities (via Lisbon) to Mindelo, Praia and Sal.